 The Advantages of CSL Insurance

-Many times, the amount of medical expenses far outweighs the cost of the property damage that was sustained in the accident.
-However, with split limit insurance, only a certain amount will be available per person for expenses relating to the injuries that were incurred while the rest is allocated to property damage.
+Many times, the amount of medical expenses far outweigh the cost of the property damage that was sustained in the accident.
+However, with split limit liability coverage, only a certain amount will be available per person for expenses relating to the injuries that were incurred while the rest is allocated to property damage.

 This can leave an individual with medical expenses over the amount of the policy limit that cannot be covered by any remaining amount allocated for property damage.
 In other words, you can’t obtain money for all of your medical expenses even if you did not max out the policy’s limits on property damage because of the split allocation of the money available.